Protecting Your Design in Singapore: Rights, Registration and Renewal

 - Designs that are dependent upon the appearance of another product, where the designer intends for this product to form an integral part of the design or enable the product to be connected to, or placed in, around or against, another product so that the latter product may perform its function.

-Finally, prior to submitting an application, you should also conduct a search of existing designs using the IP2SG portal by the Intellectual Property Office of Singapore (IPOS).
+Finally, prior to submitting an application, you should also conduct a search of existing designs using the IPOS Digital Hub by the Intellectual Property Office of Singapore (IPOS).
 This will help you check if your design already exists, and avoid possible infringements of existing registered or filed designs.

 Stage 1: Submission of application